FRMI Strangle Strategy

 Frequently asked questions

-A strangle on FRMI is the strangle strategy applied to FRMI (stock).
+- A strangle on FRMI is the strangle strategy applied to FRMI (stock).
 The strategy is structurally neutral / high-volatility (long premium, OTM): A long strangle buys an OTM call and an OTM put at offset strikes, cheaper than a straddle but requiring a larger underlying move to profit since both wings start out-of-the-money.
-With FRMI stock trading near $6.49, the strikes shown on this page are snapped to the nearest listed FRMI chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With FRMI stock at $6.33 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed FRMI chain strike and the premiums come straight from that session's bid/ask midpoint.

-The breakeven for the FRMI strangle priced on this page is roughly $4.73 and $8.28 at expiration, derived from end-of-day chain premiums.
+- The breakeven for the FRMI strangle priced on this page is roughly $4.93 and $7.58 at expiration, derived from the August 14, 2026 end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current FRMI market-implied 1-standard-deviation expected move is approximately 36.25%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The FRMI market-implied 1-standard-deviation expected move in the same options snapshot is approximately 27.82%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.